-The more I learn about the Quran, I’ve gained new understanding and perspectives that I feel should be recorded as it also a record of my spiritual journey with the Quran.
-And so that became the essence of my Quran Journal.
+The more I learn about the Qur’an, I’ve gained new understanding and perspectives that I feel should be recorded as it’s also a record of my spiritual journey with the Qur’an.
+And so that became the essence of my Qur’an Journal.

 Again, nothing would have been possible if it was not for Allah.
 Glory be to Him!

-F: You can find me on Instagram as @faakihah where I share my journey in seeking knowledge, tutoring and crafting.
-There’s also links to my website, blog and Etsy shop from my Instagram profile.
-I have a few blog posts on Quran Journaling, my journey, approach and how to start a QJ in more depth.
-You can also checkout the hashtag #faakihahqj to look at examples of my QJ entries.
-I hope my sharing will motivate, inspire and encourage other sisters to learn more about the Quran & religion and enjoy the spiritual journey in our effort to bring ourselves closer to Allah and to improve ourselves as the grateful and humble servant we should be.
+F: You can find me on Instagram as @faakihah where I share my journey in seeking knowledge, tutoring, and crafting.
+There are also links to my website, blog and Etsy shop from my Instagram profile.
+I have a few blog posts on Qur’an Journaling, my journey, approach and how to start a QJ in more depth.
+You can also check out the hashtag #faakihahqj to look at examples of my QJ entries.
+I hope my sharing will motivate, inspire and encourage other sisters to learn more about the Qur’an and religion and enjoy the spiritual journey in our effort to bring ourselves closer to Allah and to improve ourselves as the grateful and humble servant we should be.
 May Allah be pleased.”

 Be sure to follow @Faakihah on Instagram for inspiration, and whether you choose a Biro and bits of paper, or a brown paper scrapbook, paints, stamps and washi tape, purify your intentions and get to work.
 Think about what God is telling you.
 Delve into the depths of each letter and word and sentence and commit yourself to this study, for it is worth more than the universe and all it contains.

 May the Lord of the Worlds open his doors to you!
 Please remember to say a little prayer for Faakihah and myself too.